xfi0/Titled/README.md

-# HaloMenu
+# Cosmos
+Cosmos Is A Mod Menu For Gorilla Tag Copies,
+Cosmos Was Formally Know As Halo Menu,
-Mod Menu For Gorilla Tag Yk Just A C# Learning Project https://discord.gg/SXV8Bmy4Tt
+Mostly Was A C# Learning Project And Got A Lot Bigger, https://discord.gg/SXV8Bmy4Tt